SimpleSandman/TwitchBot/README.md

 Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and create a new app with these settings below:

-- Website
+- Website:
   - `http://localhost:5000`
-- Redirect URL
+- Redirect URL:
   - `http://localhost:5000/callback`

 Of course if you're using your own web server, replace `localhost` with your domain.
 Here we're using HTTP for local reasons.
 Always use HTTPS outside of a local environment.